7 GeoSpatial Datasets for Computer Vision Projects

 Top 7 GeoSpatial Datasets for Computer Vision Projects

-Here are top 7 geospatial datasets that can help you in your machine vision projects are shown below:
+Here are top 7 geospatial datasets that can help you in your computer vision projects are shown below:

 1. OpenStreetMap